hotosm/fmtm/docs/dev/Backend.md

 ### Debugging osm-fieldwork

-`osm-fieldwork` is an integral package for much of the functionality in FMTM.
+`osm-fieldwork` is an integral package for much of the functionality in FieldTM.

 Creating a new release during development may not always be feasible.

-- A development version of osm-fieldwork can be mounted into the FMTM container via bind mount.
+- A development version of osm-fieldwork can be mounted into the FieldTM container via bind mount.
-- Clone the osm-fieldwork repo to the same root directory as FMTM.
+- Clone the osm-fieldwork repo to the same root directory as FieldTM.
 - Uncomment the line in compose.yaml

 ```yaml